Asomeones222/Pomodoro/README.md

 -   [ ] Implement ability to change time of each session
 -   [ ] Add login feature so users can save their work
 -   [ ] Give users ability to watch their stats
+-   [x] Add setting to automatically start the next session
 -   [x] Give proper credits